 - You feel inadequate in most interactions

-7. You almost always find yourself in a co-dependent relationship
+7. You almost always find yourself in a codependent relationship

 Expert’s Healing Tip: “For a person who has lacked certain elements of a healthy relationship due to a toxic mother, it is normal to seek those elements in their romantic relationships.
 To a level, it is healthy even.
 Nothing wrong in getting a little extra love,” says Dr. Bhonsle, “But, the bottom line is you are responsible for your own happiness.
-As long as your happiness depends on fulfilling other people’s needs, or depending on other people to fulfill your requirements, you will never truly be happy.”
+As long as your happiness depends on fulfilling other people’s needs or on other people to fulfill your requirements, you will never truly be happy.”

 Related Reading: 11 Signs You Are In A ‘Complicated Relationship’

 8. Extremely rebellious or completely timid or merely existing